scale-tone/scale-tone.github.io/index.md

-## Hey, it's me, Konstantin Lepeshenkov

-Former software architect at Kaspersky Lab, I currently work as a Cloud Solution Architect for Microsoft.
+My name is Konstantin Lepeshenkov, I'm currently acting as a Cloud Solution Architect @ Microsoft, and here are my personal thoughts.

-Here I'm talking about my open-source project(s), clouds and some other dev stuff.
-Stay tuned.

 {% for post in site.posts %}